-KCSIE 2023 states that LADO procedures are categorised in to 2 main areas:
+KCSIE 2024 states that LADO procedures are categorised in to 2 main areas:

 - 1. Allegations that may meet the harms threshold - 2.
 Allegation/concerns that do not meet the harms threshold referred to as 'low level concerns'.
-Keeping children safe in education 2023 (publishing.service.gov.uk)

 Section one: Allegations that may meet the harms threshold